afadxb/p21-api/README.md

 1. Install Node.js 14+.

 2. Copy `p21-api/.env.example` to `p21-api/.env` and update the SQL connection details.
+Environment variables will be loaded from this file automatically.

 3. Install dependencies and start the API from the `p21-api` directory:
    ```bash